-Here you find a list of post-docs, PhD students, MSc students, technicians, volunteers, visitors, collaborators and past supervisors working with me
+Here you find a list of present and past post-docs, PhD students, MSc students, technicians, volunteers, visitors, collaborators and supervisors working with me

 Current PhD students: